biwalsh72/ncah-game/README.md

 ## Getting Started

 Installing and running is easy:
-$ Download zip or clone project from Github
+- Download zip or clone project from Github

--Using npm
+Using npm:
--Install dependencies using command "npm install"
+- Install dependencies using command "npm install"
--Run program using "npm start"
+- Run program using "npm start"

--In your browser, type "localhost:3000" in the address bar
+In your browser, type "localhost:3000" in the address bar

-### Installing
+### Development

 Dev server (w/ live editing) on port 8080 will automatically start when "npm start" command is used.